laurenbrabbin/MerryCrypto/README.md

 ## Technologies

 The application is written in Typescript.
-The frontend was created using Angular and the backend was created usign NestJS.
+The frontend was created using Angular and the backend was created using NestJS.
+We also used a PostgreSQL database.

 # Installation
 ## Backend (NestJS) installation